hrudaykolla/segmentation_with_convex_prior/README.md

 ## Introduction

-The objective is to design a neural network architecture that can segment convex objects into the foreground and background of an image based on user-provided scribbles, incorporating a convexity prior.
-Convexity prior refers to the assumption that objects or regions in an image are often convex in shape, meaning they have a smooth and continuous boundary without concave regions.
+simple architecture for segmenting convex objects in images using user-provided scribbles.
+The proposed approach involves a primary model to segment pixels into foreground and background regions.
+The primary model’s output is subsequently passed to a Convex network, which refines the foreground pixels to adhere to the convexity prior, assuming smooth and continuous boundaries without concave regions.
+The architecture achieves memory efficiency and does not require training on a vast number of images, making it suitable for practical applications with limited computational resources.
 This has been accomplished using two approaches:
-• Approach 1: Generating the convex segmented image using fully connected network and convex network architecture.
+• Approach 1: Generating the convex segmented image using a fully connected network and convex network architecture.
-• Approach 2: : Generating the convex segmented image using pre-trained segmentation network and convex network architecture.
+• Approach 2: Generating the convex segmented image using a pre-trained segmentation network and convex network architecture.

 ## Requirements